raulsierra97/pokemon-searcher/README.md

 # Pokemon Searcher

-Pokemon searcher using a Pokemon API: https://pokeapi.co/
+React app to search pokemons using a Pokemon API: https://pokeapi.co/

 # Getting Started with Create React App